 Orient living areas to a northerly aspect or as close to as possible, to take advantage of passive solar gains during colder months.

-The positioning and size of windows impacts on the amount of artificial lighting required during daylight hours.
+The positioning and size of windows impact on the amount of artificial lighting required during daylight hours.
 To maximize light ingress, it is preferable to use clear glazing.
 You can use highlight or roof windows to increase lighting levels in buildings with deep floor plans.

 Carefully study the location of your project.
-Is there the chance of overshadowing from neighbouring buildings?
+Is there the chance of overshadowing from neighboring buildings?
 If so, consider how you might overcome any potential problems through clever window placement or reorienting your building.

 Try to cluster heated rooms together.
 Separate rooms with doors and apply internal insulation to walls adjacent to non-heated rooms.
 For example, adjoining garages and storage areas can be just as cold as the temperature outside.